Skip to content

 Key Configuration Points

-• Implement service principal compensating controls (approval workflow for sensitive SP operations)
+• Implement service principal compensating controls (approval workflow plus workload identity CA) for any sensitive SP operation; do not exempt SPs from governance

 PIM Integration for Sensitive Agent Operations